2001–02 Wigan Athletic F.C. season: Loans out

+Pre-season

 League

 Wigan Athletic's league season started on 11 August 2001, with a 1–1 draw against Brentford.
 The season started poorly, and only the team's away form kept them out of the relegation zone.
 Despite the club's poor results, chairman Dave Whelan publicly backed manager Paul Jewell, and blamed the previous two managers for the club's current position.

 Results improved following a 6–1 win against Stoke City in November, and the club eventually finished in a mid-table position.